opensearch-project/project-website/_posts/2021-11-05-bwc-testing-for-opensearch.markdown

 Backwards Compatibility (BWC) testing is used to test and determine the safe upgrade paths from a supported BWC version to the current version.
 The framework in OpenSearch allows you to run these BWC tests for all supported BWC versions in OpenSearch allowing safe upgrade paths between versions.
 This framework is now extended to work for plugins which can introduce their BWC tests without creating individual frameworks of their own.
 This post provides details on the framework in OpenSearch for backwards compatibility.

+OpenSearch 1.1.0 was tested with versions 7.10.2 and 1.0.0 for backwards compatibility using the framework described in this post.

 ## The Framework

 As a general idea for BWC tests, the framework supports spinning up a test cluster with a supported BWC version, then upgrade the nodes to the current version and test various features and functionalities as a result of the upgrade.
 This allows for testing the compatibility of the code between versions.